omeka/classic-enduser/docs/Admin/Users.md

 All logged-in Super, Admin, Contributor, and Researcher users on each site can view non-public content (items, collections, Simple Pages, Exhibits, etc.) on the site.

-**Super Users**
+**Super**

 -   Can do anything and everything in Omeka.
--   Supers are the only users with access to the top navigation tabs for Plugins, Appearance, Users, and Settings.
+-   Super Users are the only accounts with access to the top navigation tabs for Plugins, Appearance, Users, and Settings.

-**Admin Users**
+**Admin**

 Admin users do not have access to the tabs for managing plugins, appearance, users, or site settings.